Skip to main content

 5. Click Connect

-6. 4MINDS will test the connection and save your credentials if successful
+6. 4MINDS tests the connection against the Foundry endpoint and saves your credentials if successful

 Note: API keys do not expire automatically, but they can be regenerated by anyone with access to the Azure AI Foundry project settings.
-If your connection stops working, check that your key hasn’t been regenerated.
+If your connection stops working with a 401 error, check that your key hasn’t been regenerated — and reconnect with the new key.

 Creating an External Model with Microsoft Foundry